The 25 Best Mother’s Day Sales and Deals to Shop This Week

 Kate Spade

 Enjoy 30% off your entire purchase during the Kate Spade Mother's Day Sale until Sunday, May 14.
-Now's the perfect time to save on handbags, wallets, jewelry and more great gifts for mom.
+Just use the code MOM to save on handbags, wallets, jewelry and more great gifts.

 Enjoy spring with this midi dress, done in smooth Patio Tile print twill with faux pearl accents, is sure to brighten up your day.